-Employees create collections/tracks themselves by adding content that is already in the platform or by adding new content.
-Tools such as Degreed and Edcast link existing content in.
-The company then needs a different service to easily record newly created content, such as Microsoft Stream or Articulate Rise.
-Other platforms include a writing part, such as a author’ part. in Fuse or Loop.
+Employees create learning tracks/ collections themselves by adding content that is already in the platform or by adding new content.
+Tools such as Degreed and Edcast link existing content.
+The company then needs a different service to easily create new content, such as Microsoft Stream or Articulate Rise.
+Other platforms include an authoring function e.g. Fuse or Looop.
 The image below shows how I can create a program in Degreed.

 This particular functionality is important.
 In a traditional LMS, it is the administrator who adds content.
 In an LXP, everyone can add content, which shifts responsibility to the employee.

-Another paradigm shift is the transition from the need to develop all content to its cure.
-Today, many of the courses in alternative classrooms develop tailored eLearning.
-It is a slow way of working that does not work well with today’s rapid changes.
-In an LXP, we reuse as many of the millions of courses that already exist as possible and complement with our own content in the easiest way.
+Another paradigm shift is the transition from the need to develop all content to use and curate already existing content.
+Today, many organizations deliver training in classrooms or develop tailored eLearning.
+This is a slow way of providing learning content and building skills that does not work well with today’s rapid changes.
+In an LXP, we reuse from the millions of courses that already exist and complement with our own content in the easiest way.
 That way, we will gain time.

 Another paradigm shift is the opportunity to learn at work.
 EdCast and Looop are, for example, available inside Microsoft Products, i.e. as part of Teams or PowerPoint.
 The image shows how Edcast opens inside PowerPoint and makes it easy to search for a short course or article.

-Degreed has a button integrated into the webbrowser that allows you to either add what you look at in your collections at any time or search for a course.
+Degreed has a button integrated into the web browser that allows you to either add to your collections or search for a course.
 In the picture I have searched for “Design Thinking” and get suggestions for courses, programs, articles, videos and books about Design Thinking.

-Curing functions are the base of an LXP.
-Over time, many features have also been added and they now have features that many LMS or Social Platforms normally have, such as:
+The support for curation is at the core of an LXP.
+Over time, many features have been added and they now have features that many LMS or Social Platforms normally have, such as:

 - Groups and discussions.